Athletics at the 1912 Summer Olympics – Men's marathon: Competition format

 As all marathons, the competition was a single race.
 The course for the race was 40.2 kilometres long, which was more akin to the 1896 (40 km), 1900 (40.26 km), and 1904 (40 km) courses than the previous 1908 course (42.195 km) which would become standard.

 It was "the first time the Olympic marathon was conducted as an out-and-back race."
 The course started at the stadium, went to the town of Sollentuna, and came back.

 Records

 These were the standing world and Olympic records (in hours) prior to the 1912 Summer Olympics.

 The distance was nearly two kilometres shorter; nevertheless, Ken McArthur's winning time is registered as an Olympic record.

 Schedule

 Results

+There were 32 more men who started the race but did not finish.

+Possible timing error

+Some historical sources, including the official report of the 1912 Olympics, list the 5 km checkpoint at Stocksund as being passed by the lead runners at 2:17:20 PM.
+Given the official race start at 1:48:00 PM, this implies a first 5 km split of 29 minutes and 20 seconds—an unusually slow pace for elite marathoners.

+However, the same sources list the 15 km checkpoint being passed by Hannes Kolehmainen at 2:42:19 PM.
+This means the preceding 10 km (from 5 km to 15 km) would have been covered in just under 25 minutes—an implausibly fast segment even by modern standards, and faster than world record pace.

+Olympic marathon historian David E. Martin highlighted this discrepancy in *The Olympic Marathon*, identifying the 5 km timing as likely erroneous.
+The LA84 Foundation has also acknowledged this inconsistency based on archival review.